All posts

 Designing a Reproducible AI-Security Eval Harness

 A reproducible AI-security evaluation is an engineering artifact, not a notebook.
-Here's the harness design — separation of corpus, target, judge, and report — that lets a stranger re-run your number.
+Here's the harness design — separation of corpus, target, judge, and

 -